Stanford University president announces resignation over concerns about his research

 Tessier-Lavigne says he’s stepping down because he expects continued debate about his ability to lead the university.
 He will remain on faculty as a biology professor.
 He also said he will continue his research into brain development and neurodegeneration.

+The board named Richard Saller as interim president starting September 1, said board chair Jerry Yang.

+In a statement, Yang said Tessier-Lavigne was key to creating the university’s first new school in 70 years, the Stanford Doerr School of Sustainability, and in 2019, he unveiled a strategic long-range plan that will continue to guide the university’s growth.

-He has been president for nearly seven years.
+Tessier-Lavigne has been president for nearly seven years.